 Engoo Blog Language Tips

-Have you ever noticed that English social media sites tend to have random letters of the alphabet floating around?
+Have you ever noticed that English social media sites often feature random letters of the alphabet?
 For example, at the time of writing:

 K